scebios-project/scebios_code/README.md

 This repository contains the software library with all the code developed during the [SCEBIOS project](http://www.etti.legacy.tuiasi.ro/ncleju/scebios/), including the code which supports all the papers and manuscripts written during the project's implementation period.

+## Acknowledgment
+This work was supported by a grant of Ministery of Research and Innovation, CNCS - UEFISCDI, project number PN-III-P1-1.1-PD-2016-0127, within PNCDI III.

 ## Organization
 The library consists of 6 submodules.
 For convenience, each has its own repository, such that it is possible to clone only one particular repository that you are interested in.